 While stem cell therapy is not a cure all, most cases do experience a significant improvement.
 The results range from pleasing to amazing!
 Some patients can come off all medications and live drug free while others will experience less pain and greater mobility.

 Arthritis is the number 1 cause of chronic pain in pet dogs and cats and for some pets it is a crippling disease that may result in euthanasia.
 Medical treatment focuses on reducing pain and slowing the progression of the disease with anti-inflammatory drugs.
 Surgery such as a hip replacement may be able to help in some situations.
 Stem cell therapy offers so much more by stimulating repair and regeneration of the damaged joints.

-Although this process involves leading edge technology, we are able to offer this procedure to our clients at an affordable price of $2,500.
+Although this process involves leading edge technology, we are able to offer this procedure to our clients at an affordable price.
 This is because the whole process including the lab processing of the fat sample can be performed in house, thereby saving costs.